YGnina/cse15l-lab-reports/lab-report-3-week-6.md

 ![Image](/pictures/lab3pic5.jpg)

 ## Show the ssh command logging
-Now the username is still `ieng6` and we want to log into the server, we need to use
+Now the username is changed to `nina` and if we want to log into the server, we need to use
 ```
 ssh nina
 ```